 Successful Promotion Tips for Online Retailers:

-- Make sure the details of your promotion are clearly communicated and prominently displayed: Make sure customers are clear what merchandise is included and excluded from your sale before each item is added to their cart.
+- Make sure the details of your promotion are clearly communicated and prominently displayed: Make sure customers are clear on what merchandise is included and excluded from your sale before each item is added to their cart.

-- Make sure your online inventory is promptly updated: to reflect what is in stock before items are added to cart.
+- Make sure your online inventory is promptly updated: to reflect what is in-stock before items are added to cart.

 - Make sure shipping information is easy to find: and if you don’t ship Internationally, communicate this upfront; not upon checkout.

 - If an item a customer wants is out of stock, but may be restocked in the near future: consider offering your customers the option of being emailed when the product becomes available again.
 Here’s a great example of how this is done by Canadian company, DECIEM: